 For providers in many states, Medicaid eligibility can feel like a moving target.
 Not only are states—both lawmakers and voters—endlessly pondering the possibility of expanding and contracting Medicaid, policy at the federal level has ushered in a wave of 1115 waivers, which allows for changes to state-specific Medicaid programs.
-To date, 47 such waivers in 38 states have been approved, and another 21 are pending across 20 states, according to the Kaiser Family Foundation’s Medicaid Waiver Tracker.
 The first set of waivers are set to expire in 2019, paving the way for more changes as states decide whether to apply for extensions or change the waivers altogether.

 Since Medicaid coverage is directly tied to a hospital’s bottom line, staying on top of this dizzying array of state-specific rules and regulations demands focused attention.